lkesteloot/unsong/unsong.md

 Every Sunday night, Erica hosted a dinner party.
 Every Sunday night, one guest was tasked with giving a presentation.
 Something they were interested in, something to keep us entertained while we waited for the food to be ready.
 A few weeks ago, Erica herself had talked about running the [i]Standard[/i] and how she was going to get distribution networks going across the California Republic and maybe even into the Salish Free State.
 The week before, I’d talked about a new paper out of MIT expanding upon Rubenstein’s Sieve, one of the most important methods for narrowing down namespace.
 Now it was Ana’s turn, and of course she was going to talk about the Book of Job.

 The chairs were all full as usual.
 I recognized Bill Dodd.
-He’d been a physics grad student at Berkeley before ending as one of the washed-up scientists who seemed to be everywhere in the Bay these days, the type instantly recognizable by their tendency to respond to things which were none of their business with “As a physicist, I think…”
+He’d been a physics grad student at Berkeley before ending as one of the washed-up scientists who seemed to be everywhere in the Bay these days, the type instantly recognizable by their tendency to respond to things which were none of their business with “As a physicist, I think...”

 I recognized Eliot “Eli” Foss.
 Calm, quiet Eliot—Erica had picked him up at a Unitarian meeting in Oakland, picked him up in both senses of the word—well, two of the three, she hadn’t literally lifted him.
 Rumor had it that he was actually religious instead of meta-ironically religious, but no one could tell for certain and the whole idea made us sort of uncomfortable.